Pair Correlation of zeros of Dirichlet $L$-Functions: A possible path towards the conjectures of Chowla, Elliott-Halberstam and Montgomery: Proofs of Theorems and

-Integrating the right hand side of equation \eqref{eqn8} from $t=-T$ to $t=T$, we obtain\footnote{Equation \eqref{eqn411} is the analogue of the first of the two integral estimates appearing in the middle of \cite[p.
-330]{yal}, where for $x$ in both argument and bound one should read $x^2$.
+Integrating $\vert R_j(x,t) \vert^2, j = 2,3$ (see \eqref{eqn8} for their definitions) from $t=-T$ to $t=T$, we obtain\footnote{Equation \eqref{eqn411} is the analogue of the first of the two integral estimates appearing in the middle of \cite[p.~330]{yal}, where for $x$ in both argument and bound one should read $x^2$.
 Taking this into account we arrive at a better upper bound for $T$ in Theorem \ref{yalmodifiedthm1}.}

 and